100 Fun Things to Do in Chicago

 Chicago CityPASS| ©Jeff Keenan

-In case you didn't know, the Chicago CityPASS offers admission to various tourist sites in the city.
-For example, Skydeck Chicago, Shedd Aquarium, Field Museum and other sites.
-The goal of this pass is to save up to 50% on admission to fairly crowded sites.
+In case you didn't know, the Chicago CityPASS offers tickets to several tourist attractions in the city.
+For example, Skydeck Chicago, Shedd Aquarium, Field Museum, and other sites.
+The purpose of this pass is to save up to 50% on tickets to popular attractions.

-Other sites you can visit with this pass are Chicago 360 Observatory and Art Institute of Chicago.
-You even have the option to visit the Adler Planetarium, one of the most recommended sites for the whole family, including children.
+Other sites you can visit with this pass include Chicago's 360 Observatory and the Art Institute of Chicago.
+You even have the option of visiting the Adler Planetarium, one of the most recommended sites for the whole family, including children.

 Purchase the Chicago CityPASS